-Tables 4.7 and 4.8 below show the incremental results when higher mortality for NYHA class III/IV is incorporated into the model.
-Again, we find that mavacamten plus standard of care had high incremental cost utility ratios relative to standard of care and to disopyramide plus standard of care and that it was dominated by the other arms evLY: equal value of life years, NYHA: New York Heart Association, QALY: quality-adjusted life year
+Tables 4.7 and 4.8 show the incremental results when higher mortality for NYHA class III/IV is incorporated into the model.
+Again, we find that mavacamten plus standard of care had high incremental cost utility ratios relative to standard of care and to disopyramide plus standard of care and that it was dominated by the other arms.

 Table 4.7.
-Results for the Sc enario with Higher • Mortality for NYHA A Class III/IV
+Results for the Scenario with Higher Mortality for NYHA Class III/IV evLY: equal value of life years, NYHA: New York Heart Association, QALY: quality-adjusted life year